thecml/kubernetes-on-arm/sdcard/rootfs/kube-systemd/etc/kubernetes/README.md

 /etc/
  - kubernetes/
-   - dropins/
+   - addons/
-     - docker-flannel.conf - A dropin file which reads /var/lib/flannel/subnet.env and commands docker to use that flannel subnet.
-Is used when Kubernetes is running.
-     - docker-overlay.conf - The "normal" dropin, which is enabled when Kubernetes isn't.
-Fixes a systemd bug, uses overlay and plays well with system-docker
+     - Kubernetes on ARM-specific addons
    - env/
      - env.conf - A file specifies which OS and board it's running on.
 Options: the files that are in os/ and board/. `kube-config` uses these files to e.g install docker on various platforms.
      - os/
        - Here are customization scripts for the OSes supported
      - board/
        - Here are customization scripts for the boards supported
-   - source/
-     - This project´s source.
-All `kubernetes-on-arm` code is copied when the `rootfs` is packaged.
-   - addons/
-     - Symlink to `source/addons`
+   - kube-deploy/
+     - A git clone of https://github.com/kubernetes/kube-deploy
    - k8s.conf - Configuration file for this project
  - profile.d/
-   - binaries-in-PATH.sh - Adds `/etc/kubernetes/binaries` to $PATH
-   - system-docker.sh - Adds the `system-docker` alias
+   - system-docker.sh - Adds the `docker-bootstrap` alias
  - systemd/
    - network/
      - dns.network - A `.network` file for Arch Linux, enables DHCP for `eth0`, sets the `search` and `nameserver` commands to `/etc/resolv.conf`

 /usr/
  - bin/